 Redefine the way you live and learn in Milan through cultural events, such as:

-Although your adventure begins in Milan, our field trips take you to other great cities in Italy to provide contrast and context for what you are learning in Milan.
+Even though your adventure starts in Milan, our field trips take you beyond the city to discover the culture and traditions of your host country.
 You share a portion of the cost with IES Abroad.
-Past destinations are listed below.
+Possible destinations include:

 1 Day | Fall

 Don’t miss the beautiful city of Stresa, located on the shores of Lake Maggiore.
-It’s here you’ll take a ferry to the Borromean Islands to see enchanting houses and gardens of Isola Bella.
+Take a ferry to the Borromean Islands to see enchanting houses and gardens of Isola Bella.

 3 Days | Fall